Style edit: Creating an industrial inspired scheme

 Because this look draws character from the building itself, wall design plays a huge part in creating an authentic industrial look, with metal and concrete elements being key.
 US brand NLXL is known for the exquisite textures of its wallcoverings, with the Concrete and Brooklyn Tins collections giving the perfect backdrop for this look.
-For something a little less raw, Zinc’s Cazenove wallcovering collection features natural striations and a gentle shimmer, paying homage to granite.

 The importance of texture carries through into the fabrics for this look, with aged leather and rough wool or jute complementing an unrefined backdrop.
 Keeping your colour palette earthy and neutral, with true black, deep grey, rich tan and white will give a minimalist vibe, while bringing in plains in soft shades of mustard and rose will add warmth and depth.
 Used sparingly, painterly florals can provide a stunning contrast to stark surroundings, acting as a feminine, balancing element in your room – Osborne & Little’s Fullerton or Designer’s Guild’s Fleurs du Jour would be particularly breath-taking in a curtain or headboard.